E-Commerce SEO Strategy: How to Get Product Pages Ranking

 Share

 Your e-commerce store has hundreds of products.
 Most don't rank in search.
 Your homepage gets traffic.
 Product pages get nothing.
 Revenue stays flat because customers find competitors instead.
 E-commerce SEO differs fundamentally from typical SEO.
 You're not ranking one "about" page.
 You're ranking hundreds of product pages simultaneously while competing on price, product quality, and visibility.
 When product page SEO works, organic traffic becomes your cheapest customer acquisition channel.
 It scales without ad spend limits.
 Every product that ranks is permanent revenue.
-According to Baymard Institute (2024), e-commerce sites with optimized product pages see 300-400% organic revenue increase within 12 months, and organic traffic converts 2.5x better than paid traffic due to high purchase intent.
+In our experience, e-commerce sites with optimised product pages see substantial organic revenue growth within 12 months, and organic traffic consistently converts better than paid traffic due to higher purchase intent.

 Key Takeaways

-• E-commerce sites with optimized product pages see 300-400% organic revenue increase within 12 months (Baymard Institute, 2024)
+• E-commerce sites with optimised product pages consistently see substantial organic revenue growth within 12 months

-• Organic e-commerce traffic converts 2.5x better than paid traffic due to high purchase intent
+• Organic e-commerce traffic consistently converts better than paid traffic due to higher purchase intent

-• Duplicate content from supplier feeds prevents ranking; unique descriptions improve ranking 40-60%
+• Duplicate content from supplier feeds prevents ranking; unique descriptions improve ranking meaningfully

 What Is the E-Commerce Product Ranking Challenge?